 \section{IGL-Bench: Imbalanced Graph Learning Benchmark}

-In this section, we introduce the overview of the \modelname~with considerations of the datasets (Section~\ref{sec:data}), algorithms (Section~\ref{sec:alg}), and research questions that guide the benchmark study (Section~\ref{sec:rq}).
-More details can be found in the Appendix provided in the \textbf{Supplementary Material}.
+In this section, we introduce the overview of the \modelname~with considerations of the datasets (Section~\ref{sec:data}), algorithms (Section~\ref{sec:alg}), and the research questions that guide the benchmark study (Section~\ref{sec:rq}).
+We provide additional details including further declarations in the \textbf{Appendix}.